 Catholic Charities Food Drive

-Responding to the Omaha Archdiocesan mission of "Living Mercy" St. Gerald Parish holds quarterly food drives to support area pantries.
-The April, June and November drives go to the Catholic Charity for pantries at Juan Diego Center and Martin De Porres Center.
+Responding to the Omaha Archdiocesan mission of "Living Mercy" St Gerald holds quarterly food drives to support area food Pantries.
+The April, June and November drives go to the Catholic Charity food pantries at Juan Diego Center and Martin De Porres Center.
 The August drive goes to the Tri-City Pantry in Papillion for residents of Ralston, Papillion and La Vista.
 The quarterly food drives are coordinated by the Knights of Columbus.
 All parishioners are encouraged to contribute to the drives.

 HOPE stands for Help Our Parish Educate.
 This program provides funds for parish educational programs.
 Gift certificates for grocery, restaurant, discount and retail stores are available in the Business Office and after Sunday Masses.
 These gift certificates work just like cash with the parish receiving a rebate (ranging from 2% - 20%) from the participating businesses.
 If you have a child enrolled in St. Gerald School or religious education programs you can earn up to 2% of your purchases to offset tuition fees.
 Purchase certificates or volunteer to sell after Mass.